archerydwd/DWD-RealtimeIrishRail/README.md

 4. Add DWD-RealtimeIrishRail to the modules array in the `config/config.js` (see next step below)

 ## Running tests
-1. Navigate into your MagicMirror's `modules` folder
+1. Navigate into your MagicMirror's `modules/DWD-RealtimeIrishRail` folder
 2. Run npm test

 ## Use in MagicMirror